Responding to coronavirus (COVID-19)

-A new Music Industry Liaison role has been created to help advise the Victorian Government on measures to support the state’s music economy and culture as it deals with the devastating consequences of the coronavirus pandemic.
+A new Music Industry Liaison role has been created to help advise the Victorian Government on measures to support the state’s music economy and culture as it deals with the consequences of the coronavirus pandemic.

 Bushfire recovery roles have been created for those left jobless by the coronavirus pandemic as part of the Working for Victoria initiative.